 Damages are insured not only for furnished apartments, but also damages caused in unfurnished apartments.
 This is important if you move to your own apartment after moving out.
 You then do not need to obtain a new insurance policy.

-- Key loss or damage resulting from the loss of keys is also insured.
+- or lost keys or damage resulting from the loss of keys is also insured.

 - It is valid worldwide (if you have settled in Germany but decide to go on a holiday abroad or rent an apartment or a furnished apartment elsewhere)